Chicago, IL · AI Automation & GTM Engineering

 The premise

-The model was never the hard part.
-The hard part is figuring out what one person does all day, then building something that does it for them and keeps doing it when nobody's watching.
+The model stopped being the hard part a while ago.
+The hard part is figuring out what one person does all day, then building something that does it for them and keeps doing it long after launch.
 I came to this through linguistics: the study of how meaning gets built and how it quietly falls apart.
 That's the same problem as making an AI system behave.
 Precise language in, predictable behavior out.
 Which is why the scarce skill isn't writing code.
 Plenty of people write code.
 The scarce skill is taste: knowing what to build, what to keep boring and deterministic, and what to leave alone.
 Most of my best decisions were things I talked someone out of.

 What I work on